jinghuazhao/Caprion/README.md

 The groupings based on unfiltered and DR-filtered proteins can be made on three phases altogether and instead of a classification indicator the first three PCs are used.

-The PLINK2 has been consistent in the pilot studies, including now deprecated `scale()` operaions used in the inverse normal transformations.

-The double transformations of the phenotypic data is similar to SCALLOP-Seq analysis.
+The PLINK2 has been used in the pilot studies, but now fastGWA using double transformations of the phenotypic data similar to SCALLOP-Seq analysis.
 Amazingly, assignment of the original value proves critcal for contrast with the raw data.

 The file also includes experiments on normalisation.